-Munlawin 1st, Alitagtag, Batangas: Historical Data - Batangas History, Culture and Folklore Munlawin 1st, Alitagtag, Batangas: Historical Data - Batangas History, Culture and Folklore
+Munlawin 1st, Alitagtag, Batangas: History and Cultural Life of (Part I) - Batangas History, Culture and Folklore Munlawin 1st, Alitagtag, Batangas: History and Cultural Life of (Part I) - Batangas History, Culture and Folklore

 Full transcription of the so-called “Historical Data” for the barrio of Munlawin, Alitagtag, Batangas, the original scanned documents at the National Library of the Philippines Digital Collections not having OCR or optical character recognition properties.
 This transcription has been edited for grammar, spelling and punctuation where possible.
 The original pagination is provided for citation purposes.